tapis-project/camera-traps/README.md

 ## Integration Testing

 The camera-traps/tests directory contains [integration_tests.rs](https://github.com/tapis-project/camera-traps/blob/main/tests/integration_tests.rs) program.
 The integration test program runs as an external plugin configured via a *traps.toml* file as shown above.
 See the top-level comments in the source code for details.

+## Plugin Development

+This section addresses two questions:

+- Why would I want to create a plugin?
+- What kind of plugin should I create?

+One would want to create their own plugin if they wanted to read or write events and perform some new action that isn't currently implemented.
+If an existing plugin doesn't do what you want, you have the option of modifying that plugin or creating another plugin that acts on the same events and does what you need.

+For example, the *image_gen_plugin* injects new images into the event stream, the *image_recv_plugin* writes new images to file, etc.  The *observer_plugin* is one that subscribes to all events and logs them for debugging purposes.
+Most of the time we don't run the *observer_plugin*, but if we want extended logging we just include it to run in the traps.toml file.
+In this case, having a separate plugin from which we can customize the logging of all events is more convenient then adding that logging capability to each existing plugin.

+Another reason for introducing a new plugin would be to also service new events.
+As the application evolves new capabilities might require new events.
+This occurred as we develop support for power monitoring, which introduces 2 new events and a plugin to handle them.

+When implementing a plugin the choice between internal and external is often technology driven.
+Do we want to write a plugin in Rust and compile it into the application (internal) or do we want to write it in some other language and start it up in its own container (external)?
+Considerations as to which approach to take include performance, resource usage, and availability of domain-specific libraries.

 ## Release Procedures